tomasklaen/uosc/README.md

 To cancel the overwrite and return to default behavior, just omit the `<command>` parameter.

+### `add-intl-directory <path>`

+Adds a new internationalization directory where uosc will look for localization files to be merged into current locale.

+See `scripts/uosc_shared/intl` for directory structure example.

+Example path: `~~/scripts/my_script/intl`

 ## Why _uosc_?

 It stood for micro osc as it used to render just a couple rectangles before it grew to what it is today.
 And now it means a minimalist UI design direction where everything is out of your way until needed.